-It is not a clinical phase or event, but in 10 years of supporting families through choosing a program and placement -- it happens every time.
+It is not a clinical phase or event, but in 10 years of supporting families through choosing a treatment program and support through the placement -- it happens every time.
 It occurs when change truly starts happening for the teen or young adult and the family system is called upon to do “their” individual and family work.
 It sounds like the uncomfortable moments when the teen complains about the program or looks like your child not doing schoolwork or their emotional work.
 It is in those moments that the family feels powerless because the program is telling the family -- “you need to hold this line” or “your child can not come home because of x.”
 Your teenager has become so uncomfortable because their previous, maladaptive coping skills are no longer working and when this happens... you are in the “Ugly Middle.”

 These elongated moments of discomfort include the referring professionals, as well, because this is the time when families reach out to their referrer to the program, sometimes showing a strong distaste and distrust for that person because it can be the most uncomfortable time and you as a parent feel powerless, frightened, possibly exposed.
 Or the family wants to save or rescue their teen or young adult from the uncomfortable time and “work” that they are doing.
 This can be the result when families rushed the placement, engaged with programs that they do not trust or the family did not visit before enrollment and have struggled to get even to this point -- these families may want to pull their child against medical advice (AMA).
 The intention to fade the Ugly Middle is why you were asked to visit before enrolling and develop some trust with the people and model of your child’s program.